Church PA / Sound – Top Tips

 So, do you go for an active or a passive set of speakers?
 Well, there is no right answer.
-An in-built amplifier in active speakers is advantageous if you want a simple set up, or where you don't want to lug around an amp.
+An in-built amplifier in active speakers is advantageous if you want a simple set up, or where you don’t want to lug around an amp.
 However, passive speakers enable the sound engineer to decide which amp he or she wants to use, and give more flexibility.
-Obviously, the active speakers cost more than passive speakers - but with passive speakers you have to factor in the cost of the amp.
-At the end of the day, which speaker you choose is down to personal preference - listen to them in a shop.
-Highly recommended is anything from Mackie.
-Other makes include HK Audio, db Technologies, JBL, Peavey, Samson, ECF.
+Obviously, the active speakers cost more than passive speakers – but with passive speakers you have to factor in the cost of the amp.
+At the end of the day, which speaker you choose is down to personal preference – listen to them in a shop.
+Highly recommended is anything from Mackie, HK Audio, db Technologies, JBL, Yorkville to name a few…

 3. The Power Amp (when needed)